 John Herr, RPh. explains, “many physicians and hospitals are requesting Vitamin C infusions from us; by infusing the ascorbic acid, much higher blood levels are achieved and reports show that this can be a beneficial ancillary treatment for COVID-19.”

-Visit TCCompound.com for more information, shipping to 12 states and Washington D.C.
+Visit TCCompound.com for more information, shipping to 12 states.
 If you know first responders that are in need of hand sanitizer, or if you are in need of medications, supplements, or prescriber referrals please call (201) 447-2020.

 Get In-Demand COVID-19 T&C Supplements TODAY!

 Download T&C Coronavirus Supplement Recommendation List, and get them bundled for curbside pickup, or shipped directly to your door.
 Please email, call, or fax your order to T&C Compounding TODAY, while supplies last.
 See if we ship to your area.